ShahShaily/Secret-Sniffer-Pro/README.md

 * **⚠️ Intelligent Risk Classification**: Performs a Permission Audit.
 If a secret is found in a "World-Readable" file, the risk is automatically escalated to CRITICAL.
 * **🛰️ Live 'Watchdog' Monitoring**: Monitors your project live.
 The moment you save a file, the 'Watchdog' logic re-scans it in seconds for immediate feedback.
 * **🔔 Instant Audio-Visual Alerts**: Triggers a Windows Beep and a visual GUI warning the moment a critical leak is detected, preventing secrets from ever being committed.
+* **☁️ Cloud-Native CI/CD Integration**: Fully integrated with GitHub Actions.
+Automatically triggers a security audit on every push or pull_request, acting as an automated quality gate for your            DevOps pipeline.
+* **🖥️ Dual-Mode Execution Engine**: Supports both a rich Graphical User Interface (GUI) for desktop users and a high-performance Headless CLI mode for servers, Docker containers, and automation            scripts.
+* **🛡️ Zero-Trust Git Guardian**: Deep-scans commit history and metadata to ensure no legacy secrets are hidden in your project's version control history.
 * **⚡ Performance Optimized**: Multi-threaded engine intelligently skips heavy folders like node_modules and .git for lightning-fast scanning of large repositories.
 * **📊 Professional Reporting**: Generates audit-ready reports in Interactive HTML Dashboard, JSON, and CSV formats for seamless security documentation.
 * **🖥️ Responsive GUI**: A clean, multi-threaded Tkinter interface that stays smooth and responsive even during heavy background operations.